 This procedure is offered as an alternative to the standard upgrade procedure.
-It is applicable to versions 11.1 and later.

 The specific steps for upgrading your Traffic Manager in this way depends on whether you are upgrading a single Traffic Manager instance or a cluster of Traffic Manager instances.